 In 2015, UNH partnered with Community Hydro to purchase approximately 20% of the electricity that we purchase.
 In 2016, put arrangements in place to ensure that 80-100% of the electricity that we purchase comes from renewable sources like small NH-based hydro facilities, solar, wind, or biomass.

 UNH is proud to be one of 17 partners to participate in the Department of Energy's Better Buildings Smart Labs Accelerator (SLA) Program.
 As part of that effort, we’ve committed to reducing energy use in labs by at least 20% over the next 10 years and implementing no-or low-cost measures in the shorter term.
-A host of partners from across the university, including The Sustainability Institute, Energy Office, Office of Environmental Health and Safety, and University Instrumentation Center has been focused on the following objectives:
+A host of partners from across the university, including The Sustainability Institute, Energy Office, Office of Environmental Health and Safety, and University Instrumentation Center have been focused on the following objectives: